21QB Coachmen Freelander Class C Motorhome

 This nimble Chevy motorhome is built on a V8 6.0L 4500 Express Cutaway chassis.

 It is solar-ready.
-We are unsure if we will add solar to the roof at some point or use a suitcase panel that we set out when needed.
+We are unsure whether we will add solar panels to the roof at some point or use a suitcase panel that we set up when needed.

 2020 FREELANDER 21QB CHEVY RV SPECIFICATIONS